Improving Outcomes for Families Experiencing Intimate Partner Violence Through Precision Home Visiting

 Description

-These research findings, combined with input from our advisory group, will be used to inform our third goal: developing an intervention to more clearly define, integrate, and strengthen the role of home visiting agencies within the greater network of local supports for families experiencing IPV.
-Specifically, we are developing the components of an action-oriented, stakeholder-driven training and case consultation model with participation from home visitation services, Lutheran Settlement House and Courdea.
+These research findings will be used help develop an intervention to more clearly define, integrate and strengthen the role of home visiting agencies within the greater network of local supports for families experiencing IPV.

 Next Steps